A reader wonders if there’s a way to block overseas email.

 That’s a tricky one and there’s no way to be absolutely certain.
 U.S. companies might send from a foreign server and foreign scammers could route their spam through a U.S.-based server.
 But Outlook does offer a feature to help block these types of messages.
 This applies only to the Outlook email client that you install on your PC or Mac as part of Microsoft Office, not using Outlook.com with a browser.
 However, you can use this filter with any email service coming into your inbox like Gmail, Outlook.com, Yahoo, AOL, etc. The foreign spam may still turn up in your inbox for these services online, but they won’t make it into your inbox on your PC.
 Keep in mind, that you might get something you want to see filtered out if it’s coming from any of the domains you block.

 First, open Outlook.
-Click the Home tab and select Junk.
+Click the Home tab, then find the three-dot menu on the right and select Junk.

-Then select Junk E-mail Options from the drop-down menu.
+Then select Junk E-mail Options from the pop-up menu.

 When the Junk Mail Options menu opens, select the International tab.
 You’ll be able to choose between blocking domain codes like .ca or .mx or certain characters associated with other languages.

 Click on Blocked Top-Level Domain List and you can scroll down and choose to block domains associated with other countries.
 That’s by no means a guarantee that scammers can’t send from another domain.
 But it could help.
 Just be careful not block any domains you get legit email from.
 Don’t be tempted to select them all.
 The US is on there.
 Then click OK.